cj1128/handmade-hero/README.md

 ## Env

-Windows 10 with Visual Studio 2019 community version and Sublime Text 3.
+Windows 10 with Visual Studio 2019 community version and gVim.

 ## Windows